SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints.md

-In SharePoint 2013, use  **POST** to create entities such as lists and sites.
-The SharePoint 2013 REST service supports sending **POST** commands that include object definitions to endpoints that represent collections.
+In SharePoint, use  **POST** to create entities such as lists and sites.
+The SharePoint REST service supports sending **POST** commands that include object definitions to endpoints that represent collections.
 For example, you could send a **POST** command that included a new list object definition in ATOM to the following URL, to create a SharePoint list: